matejdro/ComposeGridPerformance/README.md

 - unique and stable item keys applied for grid items

-Currently two examples are implemented:
+Currently these examples are implemented:
 - network images grid with Coil AsyncImage loading
 - boxes with random colors grid
+- paginated boxes with random colors grid

 ## Images grid with Coil loading issues